ninjaprox/NVBnbCollectionView/README.md

 In addition, if collection view has header and load more ability, it should know how the header, more loader look like.

+* How header looks like:

 ```objective-c
 - (UICollectionReusableView *)bnbCollectionView:(NVBnbCollectionView *)collectionView headerAtIndexPath:(NSIndexPath *)indexPath;
 ```

+* How more loader looks like:

 ```objective-c
 - (UIView *)moreLoaderInBnbCollectionView:(NVBnbCollectionView *)collectionView;